A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Experimental settings

 \subsubsection{Denoiser training and PnPMass implementation}

-Our models are based on SUNet \citep{Fan2022}, a Swin Transformer-based architecture with $7.2$ millions of trainable parameters, which we adapt to incorporate noise-level awareness.
-Following an approach similar to that used by \citep{ZhangPlugandPlayImage2022} for DRUNet, we introduce an additional input channel that encodes the noise standard deviation.
-Since our models are trained with stationary noise, this channel is filled with the constant value $\stdval_i$ for each input $\convmap_{0,\, i}$.
+Our models are based on SUNet \citep{Fan2022}, a Swin transformer-based architecture with $7.2$ millions of trainable parameters, which we adapted to incorporate noise-level awareness.
+Following an approach similar to that used by \citep{ZhangPlugandPlayImage2022} for DRUNet, we introduced an additional input channel that encodes the noise standard deviation.
+Since our models were trained with stationary noise, this channel was filled with the constant value $\stdval_i$ for each input $\convmap_{0,\, i}$.

 We trained four models in total: two order-1 models $\deepmodelTrained$ for the point estimate, and two order-2 models $\deepmodelbisTrained$ for the variance (see Algorithm~\ref{algo:pnpmass}).
 In each case, we trained one model for standard PnPMass and another one for the variant on non-Gaussian residuals (see Sect.~\ref{subsec:pnp_respnp}), using Adam as the optimizer and the squared $\ell^2$ loss.
 Training was run for $100$ epochs, with a batch size of $16$.
 The learning rate was initialized at $10^{-3}$ and reduced by a factor of $10$ four times during training.
-For the PnPMass variant on non-Gaussian residuals, the Gaussian components $\convmapGauss_i$ were computed from $\convmap_{0,\, i}$ using one-step Wiener filtering, which is feasible due to the noise being stationary, with the power spectrum $\powerspectrum$ introduced in Sect.~\ref{subsubsec:experiments_impl_pnpmass}.
+For the PnPMass variant on non-Gaussian residuals, the Gaussian components $\convmapGauss_i$ were computed from $\convmap_{0,\, i}$ using one-step Wiener filtering, which is feasible because the noise is stationary, with the power spectrum $\powerspectrum$ introduced in Sect.~\ref{subsubsec:experiments_impl_pnpmass}.

-In $\deepmodelbisTrained$, the final mean-centering layer was replaced with a ReLU activation to enforce nonnegative outputs.
-To avoid vanishing gradients during training, however, the ReLU was only applied at inference time.
-The training set was built from the same dataset as the one used for training $\deepmodelTrained$, with the ground truth derived from \eqref{eq:groundtruth_order2}.
-Our PnPMass implementation is based on the DeepInverse library \citep{TachellaDeepInverseDeep2023},\footnote{\url{https://deepinv.github.io/}} with PyTorch backend.
+In $\deepmodelbisTrained$, the final mean-centering layer was replaced with a rectified linear unit (ReLU) activation layer to enforce nonnegative outputs.
+To avoid vanishing gradients during training, however, this layer was only applied at inference time.
+The training set was built from the same dataset as we used for training $\deepmodelTrained$, with the ground truth derived from \eqref{eq:groundtruth_order2}.
+Our PnPMass implementation is based on the DeepInverse library \citep{TachellaDeepInverse2025},\footnote{\url{https://deepinv.github.io/}} which is built on PyTorch.